Groundhog Day (film)

-Groundhog Day premiered at the Fox Village Theatre on February 4, 1993 and was released by Columbia Pictures on February 12, 1993, and was a box-office success on its release, earning over $105 million to become one of the highest-grossing films of 1993.
+Groundhog Day premiered at the Fox Village Theatre on February 4, 1993 and was released by Columbia Pictures on February 12.
+Earning over $105 million, it became one of the year's highest-grossing films.
 It also received generally positive reviews.
-Reviewers were consistent in praise for the film's successful melding of highly sentimental and deeply cynical moments, and for the philosophical message beneath the comedy.
-It received multiple award nominations and won a BAFTA Award for Best Original Screenplay.
-For all its success, the film marked the end of Ramis's and Murray's long collaborative partnership, which had produced films like Caddyshack (1980) and Ghostbusters (1984).
+Critics praised the melding of sentimental and cynical moments, and the philosophical message beneath the comedy.
+It was nominated for multiple awards and won a BAFTA Award for Best Original Screenplay.
+The film marked the end of Murray and Ramis's longtime collaborative partnership, which had produced films like Caddyshack (1980) and Ghostbusters (1984).
 After filming ended, the pair did not speak to each other until shortly before Ramis's death in 2014.
 The film was a showcase for Murray; he had previously been seen primarily as a comic actor, and his performance led to more serious roles in critically acclaimed films.

-In the years since its release, the film has grown in esteem; it is often considered to be among the greatest films of the 1990s and one of the greatest comedy films ever made.
+In the years since its release, the film has grown in esteem; it is often considered among the greatest films of the 1990s and one of the greatest comedy films.
 It has also had a significant effect on popular culture: the term Groundhog Day, meaning a monotonous, unpleasant, and repetitive situation, has become part of the English lexicon.
 Buddhist, Christian, and Jewish scholars have analyzed the film as a religious allegory.
 Groundhog Day is also credited with having ushered in mainstream acceptance of comedy films with fantasy-genre elements, and popularizing time loop narratives.
 In 2006, the United States Library of Congress selected the film for preservation in the National Film Registry.
 Groundhog Day was adapted into a 2016 musical, and inspired a 2019 video game sequel, Groundhog Day: Like Father Like Son.